h1376h/MLCourse/ML_Obsidian_Vault/Lectures/3/Quiz/L3_2_12_explanation.md

 ## Conclusion
 - We calculated the means: $\bar{x} = 2$ and $\bar{y} = 4$
-- We found the slope: β₁ = 2
+- We found the slope: $\beta_1$ = 2
-- We found the intercept: β₀ = 0
+- We found the intercept: $\beta_0$ = 0
-- The resulting regression equation is: ŷ = 2x
+- The resulting regression equation is: $\hat{y}$ = 2x

-This example illustrates a perfect linear relationship between x and y, where y is exactly twice x.
+This example illustrates a perfect linear relationship between $x$ and $y$, where $y$ is exactly twice $x$.
 The regression line passes through all three data points as well as the origin, resulting in an equation that perfectly models the relationship between the variables.